How to Know What the Best Chemotherapy Treatment Is for Your Dog

 ImpriMed has developed their lab to go further than just identifying the type of lymphoma that your pet has.
 Our systems have the added option of our Personalized Prediction Profile, which includes a CHOP response prediction.

-When our AI system processes through up to 300 different chemotherapy medicine combinations, we develop a chart that predicts how the treatment will impact your dog, as well as their predicted time frame of relapse.
+We provide a personalized prediction profile that shows how the treatment will impact your dog, as well as their predicted time frame of relapse.

-This prediction allows us to inform both you and your vet what the best route of action would be, as well as what the outcomes are likely to be based on cellular response to our tests.
+This prediction allows us to inform both you and your vet what the best route of action would be, as well as what the outcomes are likely to be based on cellular response to our tests combined with artificial intelligence.

-Ask your doctor if they are a part of our program or find an oncologist near you that is already involved.
+Ask your doctor if they offer ImpriMed’s Personalized Prediction Profile or find an oncologist near you that is already involved.

 Learn how to get your vet involved with our program.